Moving to Switzerland

 If you have not spent a lot of time in Switzerland, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Deciding whether to buy or rent a home in Switzerland may depend on a variety of personal factors, such as budget, desired location, timeframe, and housing needs.
 Generally, purchasing a home may offer more long-term stability than renting, but it may also involve higher up-front costs, such as down-payments, closing costs and various taxes.
 Renting generally delivers more flexibility, but renters may also have to deal with fluctuating rental rates and shorter-term agreements.
-By considering one’s needs and financial means, one can make an informed decision about buying or renting in Switzerland," replied a member in Switzerland.
+By considering one’s needs and financial means, one can make an informed decision about buying or renting in Switzerland," said one expat in Switzerland.

 What should I pack when moving to Switzerland?